marinamen/hermes-tools/email-triage/README.md

 # email-triage

 Minimal IMAP email categorizer using Anthropic Claude.
+Built for my father, but later adapted by integrating Hermes Terminal agent.

 Connects to any IMAP server, fetches unread emails, asks Claude to classify each one (Personal / Work / Bills / Newsletter / Spam / Other), prints a summary, and optionally moves them to `Triage/<Category>` folders.